woodpecker-ci/woodpecker/docs/docs/20-usage/20-workflow-syntax.md

 Woodpecker gives the ability to configure privileged mode in the YAML.
 You can use this parameter to launch containers with escalated capabilities.

 :::info
 Privileged mode is only available to trusted repositories and for security reasons should only be used in private environments.
-See [project settings](./71-project-settings.md#trusted) to enable trusted mode.
+See [repository settings](./71-repo-settings.md#trusted) to enable trusted mode.
 :::

 ```diff